manavm1990/jest-practice/README.md

 Oh, your code goes in `app`.
 You and create an `index.test.js` (or similar pattern).
 That's probably the simplest for practicing.

 Also, this project uses ESModules (not CommonJS).
 Use `import` and `export` instead of `module.exports` and `require`.

+## Coding Fonts

+It may sound silly 🙃, but coding fonts do help when doing a lot of work on the screen (as well as theme).
+Here are the ones that I have set: `'Victor Mono', 'Inconsolata', 'Source Code Pro',`.
+You'd need to Google and install those on your 💻 to get them to work.

+## Icons

+I have set: `"workbench.iconTheme": "material-icon-theme",`.
+Google that and install it on your own if you like.